-Stimulant abuse does not technically include caffeine addiction.
-While caffeine does produce a small rise in dopamine, it does not cause the large dopamine surge that unbalances the reward circuits in the brain and thus can lead to addiction.
-Rather, regular use of caffeine to avoid withdrawal symptoms is known as caffeine dependence.
+Caffeine is also a stimulant; however, while caffeine does produce a small rise in dopamine, it does not cause the large dopamine surge that unbalances the reward circuits in the brain and thus can lead to addiction.
+Rather, regular use of caffeine to avoid withdrawal symptoms is known as caffeine dependence rather than stimulant abuse.

 Sources: Substance Abuse and Mental Health Services Administration, National Institute on Drug Abuse